SDK Features

 PowerSync uses a native plugin and is therefore only compatible with Expo Dev Builds.

-Also see the Developer Notes section for additional requirements on Android and iOS.
+• Also see this section for additional development requirements on Android and iOS.

 Getting Started